Inheritance Tax solicitors

 Depending on the type of trust used, you may need to limit the amount given to avoid further tax charges.

-Planning for Inheritance Tax
+Inheritance Tax planning

 Many clients can benefit from a bespoke estate planning report outlining their current Inheritance Tax exposure and setting out any potential ways of mitigating the Inheritance Tax liability.